DhillonPatel9/real-time-soccer-streaming/README.md

 # Real-Time Soccer Match Data Streaming (Python, Spring 2025)

 This project implements a real-time ingestion pipeline that retrieves live soccer match data from an external API, normalizes the responses, and streams structured records into Kafka.
-It demonstrates practical skills in API-driven data collection, real-time streaming, and building pipelines suitable for downstream analytics.
+It demonstrates practical skills in API-driven data collection, real-time streaming, building pipelines suitable for downstream analytics, and is deployed on Streamlit for interactive visualization.

 ---